Table of Contents

 Free T3 (Triiodothyronine)

-T3 is the "active" hormone.
-It does the heavy lifting of regulating your energy, mood, and heart rate.
-Some people are efficient at making T4 but struggle to convert it into T3.
-In these cases, a person might have a "normal" TSH and T4 but still experience symptoms of an underactive thyroid because their T3 levels are low.
-You can order an individual Free T3 test if your clinician thinks this is useful.
+Free T3 is the active hormone regulating energy, mood, and heart rate.
+Some people convert T4 to T3 inefficiently.
+In these cases, a person might have "normal" TSH and Free T4 but still experience symptoms because their active T3 is low.
+You can order an individual Free T3 test if required.

 Thyroid Antibodies (TPO and TgAb)

-• TgAb (Thyroglobulin Antibodies): Another marker of autoimmune thyroid activity.
+- TgAb (Thyroglobulin Antibodies): Another marker of autoimmune activity.

 Symptoms: When to Suspect a Thyroid Issue